mozilla/addons-linter/CONTRIBUTING.md

 Hi!
 Thanks for wanting to contribute to Mozilla's Add-ons Linter!
 You rock! 😊

-The linter is used in various stages of [WebExtension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) development and publishing so by contributing you can make that process more awesome.
+This linter is used to help develop and publish [Add-ons](https://developer.mozilla.org/en-US/Add-ons/) for Firefox.
+You're an add-on developer, we would really value your contributions–no one knows add-on development and publishing better than an add-on developer!

 Here are links to all the sections in this document: